List of civilian casualties of the

 “I know not with what weapons World War III will be fought, but World War IV will be fought with sticks and stones.”
 Albert Einstein.

-The next highway cleanup will be scheduled for Fall, 2023.
+The next highway cleanup will be scheduled for Spring, 2024.

 For comments, inquiries, or suggestions or to make donations, send to: